RottenH20/BonterraTestAPI/README.md

 <h1> Follow-up Questions </h1>

 * <u>How long, roughly, did you spend working on this project?
 This won’t affect your evaluation; it helps us norm our problems to our expected time to complete them.<.u>
   * I spent around 6 hours in total on the project, ~1 hour messing around with the API, ~1 hour planning on how I would write it, ~3 hours writing the code, ~1 hour with       final touches on GitHub and questions.
+The coding section took longer than I had hoped, as I had realised a better and more clear way to do it about an hour in.

 * <u>Give the steps needed to deploy and run your code, written so that someone else can follow and execute them.</u>
   * The steps are above to run the code.